IlyaMatsuev/Apex-GraphQL-Client/docs/examples/README.md

 GraphQLResponse response = client.send(request);
 ```

+> Instead of hardcoding the endpoint and providing Authorization headers manually, you can also use named credentials like this:
+> `GraphQLHttpClient client = new GraphQLHttpClient('callout:MyEndpointConnection');`

 The response can be handled multiple ways:

 -   get the `data` JSON node as an Apex Map and parse it yourself